commercetools/commercetools-php-sdk/README.md

 ### Install & Integrate the SDK into your Project

 The SDK requires a PHP version of 5.4 or higher with the apc(u) PHP extension for its default cache.
-If you provide an own Cache interface, apc(u) is not necessary.
+If you provide an own cache interface, apc(u) is not necessary.
+See also client [documentation](http://sphereio.github.io/commercetools-php-sdk/docs/master/class-Commercetools.Core.Client.html).

 The curl extension is recommended but not strictly necessary because the SDK is using the [Guzzle library](https://github.com/guzzle/guzzle) library, which falls back to PHP stream wrappers if curl is not available.
 The intl extension is required to directly output Money objects as a String.